ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The client user agent that initiated the request.

 `--colo`
-:   The 3-letter airport code of the Cloudflare data-center that handled the request.
+:   The 3-letter airport code of the Cloudflare data center that handled the request.
 For example, `SJC`.

 `--ray-id`
 :   Ray ID of the request.